Batch aggregation

 The successful verification of the proof just confirms the integrity of the computation, but not that the correct inputs were used and that they resulted in the correct output values.
 Public arguments are used to publicly disclose key points of the computation being proved, in order to prove that it was performed using the correct inputs and reveal the outputs.

-This way, during the proof verification, the L1 smart contract will set the public arguments to ensure that the state transition being proved corresponds to the execution of the batches committed by the trusted sequencer.
+This way, during the proof verification, the L1 smart contract sets the public arguments to ensure that the state transition being proved corresponds to the execution of the batches committed by the trusted sequencer.

 inputSnark